 German Short Haired Pointer

-Health problems that may affect German Shorthaired Pointers include canine hip dysplasia (CHD), elbow dysplasia, blood clotting disease, heart disease, cancer, hypothyroidism, bloat, allergies and eye diseases.
+German Shorthaired Pointers may be prone to canine hip dysplasia (CHD), elbow dysplasia, blood clotting disease, heart disease, cancer, hypothyroidism, bloat, allergies and eye diseases.

 - Status: Common